StachRedeker/WiFiThermometer/README.md

 Change `IPAddress ip(192, 168, 178, 155);` to the IP address that you want the server to use in your network.
 Make a note of this address, because you will need it later.
 Choose an IP address that is currently unused and/or that is outside your router's DHCP range.
 Pro tip: use your router's DHCP to assign a static IP address to the MAC address of the ESP8266.
 The MAC address will print in the console and on the 1602 LCD screen during the start-up cyclus if `server.ino` is runned.

-Lastly (and this is very important), change your gateway and subnet:
+Lastly (**and this is very important**), change your gateway and subnet:
 ```
-IPAddress gateway(192,168,178,1);           // gateway of the WiFi network --> see router manual
+IPAddress gateway(192,168,178,1);           // gateway of the WiFi network --> see router, or router's manual
-IPAddress subnet(255,255,255,0);          // subnet mask of Wifi network --> see router settings
+IPAddress subnet(255,255,255,0);          // subnet mask of Wifi network --> see router settings, or router's manual
 ```
-The gateway is the internal IP address of the router.
-This can differ between models, and system will not run with an incorrect gateway.
-You can find the gateway IP in the router's manual or online.
+The gateway is the internal IP address of the router. **This can differ between models, and system will not run with an incorrect gateway.** You can find the gateway IP in the router's manual or online.
 The subnet can be found in the router settings.

 ### Client setup
 Connect your ESP8266 to your laptop or computer.
 Open the `client.ino` script.